 - Once you find a developer, can you afford to pay a $98,000 - $159,000 salary?

 - If you can't afford the developer's salary, are you willing to give them 5%-50% of your company?

 HOWEVER, in my experience, folks typically answer 'maybe' or 'no' to questions 4, 5 and 6.

-If you're not technical enough to write and manage the source code yourself, or have someone on staff that you trust, owning the source code can expose you to a lot of risk.
+If you're not technical enough to write and manage the source code yourself or have someone on staff that you trust, owning the source code can expose you to a lot of risks.

 Trust me: finding good people is hard in today's market.
 If you find an experienced developer after the interview process, be prepared to pay him/her in cash and equity (that's IF you find a developer).